eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 Some of these areas may entirely be run by volunteers.
 Not just the maintenance of the facility but also the financial operations and staffing is often done by local residents.
 In exchange for their services many volunteers get perks such as their kids ski for free.
 So it isn't just giving back all the time.
 There are benefits for volunteering too!

 Their efforts not only reduce operational costs but also create a strong bond within the community.
 Japanese culture is reliant on communities and the ski community is one of the most welcoming in Japan.
-No matter the level, no matter the intensity, if you love skiing you will always be welcome.
+No matter the level, no matter the intensity, anyone who loves skiing will always be welcome.

 ![Result of ski area cut by hand](/assets/img/yuda-cutting-3.jpg) *Photo: Result of ski area cut by hand.*

 ***

 Preparing a ski area for opening in winter isn't an easy task.
 Many ski clubs are small but enthusiastic and prepare for the slope for everyone in the community to enjoy.
-Inspecting facilities, maintaining lifts, and cutting trails are done so the skiers can enjoy their time on the slopes.
+Inspecting facilities, maintaining lifts, and cutting trails are done, so the skiers can enjoy their time on the slopes.
 Hopefully these will leave a lasting impression for the next generation of skiers to take up the sport with as much passion.